qwertie/learn-react/docs/tutorial-4.md

 a.width = 2; // ERR: Cannot assign to 'width' because it is a constant or a read-only property.
 ~~~

-Strangely, TypeScript doesn't require `readonly` for interface compatibility.
+Strangely, TypeScript does not require `readonly` for interface compatibility.
 For example, TypeScript accepts this code even though it doesn't work:

 ~~~ts
 interface IArea {